OUR STORY

 Co-Deputy Director of Training & Strategic Partnerships

-Marlo is the Director of Training at The Parents’ Place of Maryland.
+Marlo is the Co-Deputy Director of Training & Strategic Partnerships at The Parents’ Place of Maryland.
 She is most proud of her role as a wife and the mother of three children, two of which have IEPs.
 Prior to PPMD, Marlo has provided professional development to parents and staff in Baltimore and Howard counties.
 She has taught in Baltimore City and Baltimore County school systems.
 In her position as Educational Specialist for the Maryland State Department of Education, she worked in Title I schools, early childhood and special education.
 Currently she teaches the “Working with Families of Students with Disabilities” course at Towson University.
 Marlo values relationships and believes ALL children can succeed and parents and families are the best resources for each other.

 Audri Levering